Young MC: Life and career

 In December 2004, Young travelled to Vancouver to film The Zero Sum.
 Young played Mr. Henderson, a publishing company executive.
 Film director Raphael Assaf and screenwriter Armen Evrensel asked Young to help create the film, for which he is a co-executive producer.
 Young also teamed up with Baltimore rapper KNOXX to record "Brotherly Love", the theme song from the film.

 In September 2005, Young was cast in the VH1 reality show Celebrity Fit Club 3.
 Joining Young was Kelly Le Brock, Bruce Vilanch, Tempestt Bledsoe, Countess Vaughn, Chaz Bono, Jeff Conaway, Gunnar Nelson, and Rapper Bizarre of D12.
 Young won the competition, losing more weight than anybody else.

-Young also made an appearance in a special episode of The Best Damn Sports Show Period which featured "The Top 50 Sports Moments of the 80's".
+Young also made an appearance in a special episode of The Best Damn Sports Show Period which featured the Top 50 Sports Moments of the 80's.
 Young crafted lyrics and performed a sports-themed rap song alongside KRS-One and Kool Moe Dee.

 After twenty years of living in Los Angeles, Young relocated to Scottsdale, Arizona in 2006.
 He spent 2007 creating his seventh album, Adrenaline Flow, which was released in 2008.
 Immediately following Adrenaline Flow, Young released an online-only album, B-Sides, Demos and Remixes, compiled from unreleased, remixed and re-recorded tracks.

 In 2009, Young released his eighth album, Relentless.
 Later that year, Young also landed a cameo role in the Jason Reitman film Up in the Air starring George Clooney.
 Young played himself, performing at a software convention which was crashed by Clooney's character and those of his two female co-stars, Anna Kendrick and Vera Farmiga.

+On July 6, 2021, Young performed his signature hit song "Bust a Move" and other songs in the halftime show for Game 1 of the 2021 NBA Finals.

+In October 2024, Young charted for the first time since 2002, with his song "Fun Part" reaching No. 38 on the Rhythmic Airplay chart.